payara/MicroProfile-TCK-Runners/README.md

 1. setup Arquillian to test against a CDI container (such as Weld or OpenWebBeans container) - add appropriate dependencies into the maven project
 2. provide an Arquillian extension, either as a dependency, or directly in the test classpath

-The tck-runner project contains configuration for running the TCK with Weld adapter.
+The tck-runner project contains configuration for running the TCK with Weld container adapter (a standalone weld, which provides CDI API).
 To use it, you can run the TCK with the `weld` profile.
 An example Arquillian extension is in the weld-arquillian-extension, which is a required dependency for the `weld` profile - you need to build it first.

+In short:

+1. mvn -f weld-arquillian-extension/pom.xml install
+2. mvn -f tck-runner/pom.xml -Pweld test

+The tests will again fail until the project weld-arquillian-extension provides a working implementation classes and files via the `PayaraArchiveProcessor.class` .

 ## Implementing the MicroProfile Config spec